Skip to main content

 What does the research say about Thistle?

-5 health outcomes synthesised
+6 health outcomes synthesised

 Frequently asked

-• What is thistle good for according to research?
+• What is Thistle good for according to research?

-• What dose of thistle is typically used in studies?
+• What dose of Thistle is typically used in studies?

-• Who benefits most from thistle?
+• Who benefits most from Thistle?

-• Are there caveats or limitations in the research on thistle?
+• Are there caveats or limitations in the research on Thistle?

-• Does thistle help reduce ALT (alanine aminotransferase) levels?
+• Does Thistle help reduce triglycerides?

 Safety profile

-12 studies reporting safety data1 increased-risk finding
+13 studies reporting safety data1 increased-risk finding1 serious adverse event

 Most-studied combinations with Thistle